parryc/thevoid/templates/leflan/language_tagalog.md

 What is your name?
 Paano ako makapupunta roon?
 How can I go there?
-Saan ang sakayan ng dyip?
+Nasaan ang sukil ko?
-Where is the jeepney terminal?
+Where is my change? // Since "change" is non-stationary, we use _nasaan_ Saan ang sakayan ng dyip?
-Taga-saan ka?
+Where is the jeepney terminal? // Since the "jeepney terminal" is stationary, we use _saan_ Taga-saan ka?
 Where are you from?
 Sino ang kasama mong nagbiyahe?